 To manage Configuration Manager, you use a Configuration Manager console that connects to an instance of the SMS Provider.
 By default, an SMS Provider installs on the site server when you install a central administration site (CAS) or primary site.

 The SMS Provider is a Windows Management Instrumentation (WMI) provider that assigns read and write access to the Configuration Manager database at a site.

-Each central administration site and primary site require at least one SMS Provider.
-You can install additional providers as needed.
+Each CAS and primary site require at least one SMS Provider.
+You can install more providers as needed.

 The SMS Admins security group provides access to the SMS Provider.
 Configuration Manager automatically creates this group on the site server, and on each computer where you install an instance of the SMS Provider.
 For more information, see SMS Admins.

 Secondary sites don't support the SMS Provider role.

 Configuration Manager administrative users use an SMS Provider to access information that's stored in the database.
 To do so, admins can use the Configuration Manager console, Resource Explorer, tools, and custom scripts.
 The SMS Provider doesn't interact with Configuration Manager clients.
 When a Configuration Manager console connects to a site, it queries WMI on the site server to locate an instance of the SMS Provider to use.